seapath/svtrace-ansible/README.md

 ### General configuration

-Seapath machines configuration for the Seapath performance tool project can be set in the dedicated inventories files.
+Seapath machines configuration for the svtrace-ansible project can be set in the dedicated inventories files.
 See `inventories/README` for more information.